rodneyosodo/africastalking-eris-devkit-playground/arduino/servo-motor.md

 #### Wiring

 As the wiring diagram shows you’ll need a potentiometer, any value from 10k or more will be OK.
-Connect one end of the pot to ground, the other end to the Arduino 5V and the wiper to analog input PA7.
+Connect one end of the pot to ground, the other end to the eris dev kit 5V and the wiper to analog input PA7.

 ```cpp
 #include <Servo.h>